 If you are not suffering from mental ill-health, you will not be deliberately self-harming.

-You therefor have reasons (note these may not be ‘Good reasons’) for maintaining your current behaviours and beliefs.
+You therefor have reasons for maintaining your current behaviours and beliefs.
 Indeed, your current behaviours and beliefs are perfectly acceptable to you right now – even comfortable – and all your ‘coulda, shoulda oughta’ thoughts will remain just that ….
 Thoughts.

 So, the question is ‘How do I turn an ‘I ought to do’ into an ‘I Am doing’ and mean it?